DorcasToto/awwards/readme.md

 6. Generate APIs
 7. Review a project

+## Endpoints
+You can access data from the application through the following endpoints:

+1. https://awwards123.herokuapp.com/api/projects to have a look at all projects
+2. https://awwards123.herokuapp.com/api/profile to have a look at the profiles

 ## Setup and installations
 * Clone Project to your machine
 * Activate a virtual environment on terminal: `source virtual/bin/activate`